olegsych/UtcClock/README.md

 The `LocalClock` implements `IClock<DateTimeOffset>` and wraps `DateTimeOffset.Now` for scenarios that require date/time values with time zone.

-The `HighResolutionClock` implements `IClock<TimeStamp>` and wraps `Stopwatch.Elapsed` for monitoring scenarios, where precise measurement of short durations or ordering of telemetry items collected on a single multi-core machine is important.
+The `HighResolutionClock` implements `IClock<HighResolutionTimestamp>` and wraps `Stopwatch.Elapsed` for monitoring scenarios, where precise measurement of short durations or ordering of telemetry items collected on a single multi-core machine is important.